maanas1021552-jpg/SUBLIMED-MaanasCopy/README.md

 SUBlimated cometary gases in LIME (Dynamical version)

 This is SUBLIMED, a 3D radiative transfer code for outflowing exospheres from small icy bodies, by Martin Cordiner, Miguel de Val Borro, Nathan Roth and Emmanuel Garcia-Berrios (2024).
+For further details see [Cordiner et al. 2022](https://doi.org/10.3847/1538-4357/ac5893).

 SUBLIMED is based on LIME (LIne Modeling Engine) version 1.9.3 by Christian Brinch (2006-2014) and the LIME development team (2015-2018).
 Main changes from the original LIME code include (1) switching from the static (GSL) solver to a time-dependent (CVODE) solver, which allows the dynamical nature of the cometary outflow to be properly simulated.
 Equations of statistical equilibrium in solver.c have been restructured as time-dependent differential equations, assuming constant outflow velocity.
 (2) Electron collision rates are added to the differential equations; analytic electron densities and temperatures are generated at runtime.
 (3) The raytracing routine in raytrace.c has been altered to provide sufficient (evenly-weighted) sampling in the central image pixels to account for the strong, compact, central brightness peak of the coma.
 (4) For photon trapping, the escape probability approximation has been implemented to allow faster runtime, invoked using par->useEP=1.